You probably learned all five of those things separately.

 Let’s do an example.
 Let’s consider two basis vectors in the red frame:

-It is obvious that these two vectors are orthogonal.
-If it’s not obvious, you can check it using equation 4 and especially equation 6.
+It should be obvious that these two vectors are orthogonal.
+If it’s not immediately obvious, you can check it using equation 4 and especially equation 6.

 Meanwhile, the same two vectors can be analyzed in the blue frame: